 On April 29, 2014, AHRQ sat down with Sana M. Al-Khatib, M.D., M.H.S., a cardiologist and cardiac electrophysiologist at Duke University Medical Center to discuss the recently released comparative effectiveness research report, Treatment of Atrial Fibrillation.
 Atrial fibrillation is a condition that affects more than 2 million Americans and we wanted to understand how the findings from this report can benefit practicing clinicians.

-- View this podcast in streaming media format (MP3) or as an online transcript.
+- Listen to this podcast in streaming media format (MP3) or read the online transcript.

 - For help viewing the streaming media presentation, visit Viewers, Players and Plug-ins.

 - View the comparative effectiveness research report, Treatment of Atrial Fibrillation: full report or executive summary.

 Dr. Sana M. Al-Khatib is an associate professor of Medicine at Duke University Medical Center, a board-certified clinical electrophysiologist and an experienced clinical researcher in cardiac arrhythmias.
 As a graduate of the NIH-funded Clinical Research Training Program, she is one of a few electrophysiologists nationwide with expertise in quantitative research methods.
 Her clinical expertise is in sudden cardiac death prevention, atrial fibrillation and ventricular arrhythmias, and implantable cardiac devices.